-During the course of FY20 we have provided unitholders with regular updates on the investment activity of SPFII.
-As you know, the investment management team at Square Peg Capital Pty Ltd is focused on key business models and thematics where they have strong expertise and networks.
+As you know, the investment management team at Square Peg Capital Pty Ltd (Manager) is focused on key business models and investment thematics that are based on strong expertise and networks.
 They seek to understand the catalysts for disruption in specific markets and which businesses will be the likely winners as these markets evolve.
-They also invest where they have confidence that there will be significant value creation over the years following investment.
+They also invest where they have confidence that there is potential for significant value creation over the years following investment.